 Black and White Cookies

 - In a large bowl, combine almond flour and salt

-- In a smaller bowl, combine grapeseed oil, agave and vanilla
+- In a small bowl, combine grapeseed oil, agave and vanilla

 - Stir wet ingredients into dry